My ULTIMATE camera choosing guide (for noobs)

 shot on ricoh gr3, apparently

 Then there's the Ricoh GR series of cameras.
-Extremely compact, pocketable cameras, primarily used for street photography, but they can also be used for documenting your life.
+Extremely compact, pocketable cameras, primarily used for street photography, but they can also be used for documenting your life (obviously)

 I had a Ricoh GR III.
 Now there's a next generation of Ricoh that has come out as well.
 These are good for a very specific type of photographer, the kind who wants to have a dedicated camera but doesn't want it to take up too much space.